Desmond Swayne: Parliamentary career

+At the 1987 general election, Swayne stood as the Conservative Party candidate in Pontypridd, coming second with 19.5% of the vote behind the incumbent Labour MP Brynmor John.

+Swayne again stood for Parliament at the 1992 general election in West Bromwich West, coming second with 35.5% of the vote behind the incumbent Labour MP Betty Boothroyd.

+Swayne was elected to Parliament as MP for New Forest West at the 1997 general election with 50.6% of the vote and a majority of 11,332.
+In the subsequent Conservative Party leadership election, Swayne supported Michael Howard, and later John Redwood.

 From 1997 to 2001, he held shadow ministerial portfolios for Northern Ireland, health and defence and as a senior opposition whip.
-From 2001 to 2005, Swayne was Parliamentary Private Secretary to both Iain Duncan Smith and Michael Howard in their role as Leader of the Opposition.
+In September 2004, Swayne was appointed Parliamentary Private Secretary to the Leader of the Opposition.

+At the 2001 general election, Swayne was re-elected as MP for New Forest West with an increased vote share of 55.7% and an increased majority of 13,191.
+He was again re-elected at the 2005 general election with an increased vote share of 56.4% and an increased majority of 17,285.

-Following the election of David Cameron as leader of the Conservative Party in December 2005, he was appointed as his PPS.
-This position involved being the eyes and ears of Cameron in the House of Commons and reporting back on observations and requests from colleagues.
+Following the election of David Cameron as leader of the Conservative Party in December 2005, Swayne was appointed as his PPS.
 In 2006, a series of Swayne's e-mails to Cameron with unflattering descriptions of fellow Conservatives was leaked to the media.